 So far the blog posts about my professional development bursary work have been about the upsides to the project.
-This time I’m getting real with a handy round-up of some of the challenges.
+This time I’ll present a round-up of some of the challenges – project work is often not plain sailing.

 - Filming a whistling/ steaming kettle repeatedly in my kitchen during a heatwave.
 (Actually more fun than it sounds.)